mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     which is false by default
 - can use /\* \*/ and // comments in this file
   - useful to temporarily disable settings
-- stored in the files settings.json and keybindings.json
+- stored in several files
   - in OS-specific locations
     - Windows: %APPDATA%\Code\User\
     - macOS: $HOME/Library/Application Support/Code/User/
     - Linux: $HOME/.config/Code/User/
+  - see these files and folders
+    - keybindings.json
+    - settings.json
+    - snippets
+    - vsicon.settings.json
   - can copy to another machine to share settings
-  - also consider automating synchronization of settings (described earlier)
+  - to use same settings in Insiders build, copy these files and folders to the same location under the "Code - Insiders" directory
 - project-specific customizations

   - stored in project directory in .vscode directory